locomotivecms/engine/README.md

 Use search and find the Terminal.
 Get ready :/

-Install Ruby on Rails: https://gorails.com/setup/ubuntu/16.04
+Install Ruby on Rails: https://gorails.com/setup/ubuntu/16.04 (I found PostgreSQL to be easier the mySQL when you get to that step)

 Install mongodb: https://www.digitalocean.com/community/tutorials/how-to-install-mongodb-on-ubuntu-16-04